openmm/openmm/docs-source/usersguide/application.rst

 * Whether the next report will need energies.

-When the time comes for the next scheduled report, the Simulation calls :code:`report()` to generate the report.
-The arguments are the Simulation object, and a State that is guaranteed to contain all the information that was requested by :code:`describeNextReport()`\ .
+When the time comes for the next scheduled report, the :class:`Simulation` calls :meth:`report()` to generate the report.
+The arguments are the :class:`Simulation` object, and a :class:`State` that is guaranteed to contain all the information that was requested by :meth:`describeNextReport()`\ .
 A State object contains a snapshot of information about the simulation, such as forces or particle positions.
-We call :code:`getForces()` to retrieve the forces and convert them to the units we want to output (kJ/mole/nm).
+We call :meth:`getForces()` to retrieve the forces and convert them to the units we want to output (kJ/mole/nm).
 Then we loop over each value and write it to the file.
 To keep the example simple, we just print the values in text format, one line per particle.
 In a real program, you might choose a